Why should we make better use of our mornings? After all, aren’t we all different and have different preferences for how we spend our day?

 Here are five steps to consider applying, which covers how to become a morning person, and what you should consider doing once you’re up earlier.
 Consistently applying these steps will result in a dramatic improvement in your results and overall quality of life.

 - Train yourself to go to bed earlier.
-Adults need anywhere between 7-9 hours sleep every night to function at their best.
+Adults need anywhere between seven to nine hours sleep every night to function at their best.
 With all the distractions we have today, it is increasingly difficult to go to be at a decent time in order to get the required hours of sleep.

-If, for example, you decide that you now want to get up at 6am, in order to get 8 hours of sleep, you need to be in bed by 10.00pm.
-To get into the habit of going to bed at that time, set your alarm for 9.50pm, which will give you 10 minutes to wind down and get to bed.
+If, for example, you decide that you now want to get up at 6am, in order to get eight hours of sleep, you need to be in bed by 10.00pm.
+To get into the habit of going to bed at that time, set your alarm for 9.50pm, which will give you ten minutes to wind down and get to bed.

 The idea is you want to start changing your body’s rhythm so that over time, you won’t need to set your alarm to remind you to go to bed.
 It will become automatic.

 - Minimise decision fatigue.
 We use willpower whenever we make decisions.
 If we spend time in the morning deciding what clothes or shoes to wear, what to have for breakfast and lunch, or what to work on first, those use up our willpower.
 In order to conserve our willpower for more important decisions, make all those decisions the night before.

 Get your clothes ready, decide what you’ll eat the next day and what will be the first thing you’ll work on in the morning.
 Doing these simple things will minimise decision fatigue and assist in focusing on what matters most.
 Planning as much of your next day the night before is a highly valuable habit to develop.

 - Get mentally and physically strong.
 One of the biggest advantages of getting up earlier is having time to ourselves.
 It has been said the first hour of our of day is the most important because it sets up our day.
 This is the time to get strong by completing certain rituals.